 Supports International Growth

 Scaling your business can come with extra headaches if you're not correctly set up for growth.
-Trying to expand globally with a standard payment processor is a recipe for disaster—we're talking high fees, declined cards, and plenty of friction.
+Trying to expand globally with a standard payment processor is a recipe for disaster.
+We're talking high fees, declined cards, and plenty of friction.

 A merchant account for travel operators removes these barriers by using global accounts and local acquiring.
 This allows you to enter high-growth markets and operate like a local—without all the drawbacks.
 Accept payments in your customer's local currency and then settle in your own, bypassing FX complexities and all the admin that comes with setting up foreign legal entities.